See a full list of WSU Kitsap Extension COVID-19 Resources, as well as an up-to-date statement on our office’s status.

 Master Gardener Certification

-Master Gardeners in their first year of training must complete 50 hours of volunteer time in order to be certified in the program.
-Of these 50 hours, interns must volunteer 16 hours in an assigned clinic site, 8 hours at the extension office clinic, 10 hours in a selected learning garden and 20 hours of approved educational outreach.
+Master Gardeners in their first year of training must complete volunteer hours in order to be certified in the program.
+These hours include specific shifts at an assigned clinic site, 2 shifts at the extension office clinic, 10 hours in a selected learning garden and the remaining hours in approved educational outreach.

 In their second year and beyond, certified Master Gardeners are required to participate in 16 hours of approved educational outreach for the public, complete 3 clinic shifts and 10 hours of continuing education for a total of 35 hours yearly.